maximecb/uvm/README.md

 # UVM

 A minimalistic virtual machine designed to run self-contained applications.
 UVM is intended as a platform to distribute programs that will not break and to combat code rot.
+It also aims to be conceptually simple, easy to understand, fun to work with and approachable to newcomers.

 **NOTE: this project is very much WIP and not ready for production, but I am looking for contributors who share the vision :)**